-Shorewood teacher on leave for asking students who are black to research ‘enslaved children’ games
+Shorewood teacher on leave for asking students who are black to research ‘slave games’

-“We take these allegations extremely serious.
-Throughout this situation, student safety and well-being have been our top priority.
-Our school counselor, school psychologist, Dean of Students, and the SIS principal have been providing support to the students who were directly involved in the incident.
-We wanted to make you aware of this development, and to reiterate that our students and families remain our highest priority.”

-Shorewood School District officials say the administration became aware of the concerns on April 3, and immediately launched an investigation.
+MaHailey's mother says this sort of thing has happened before, her older daughter had the same teacher last year.

+"This child was asked to be part of the colored club," said MaHailey's mother when talking about her other daughter.

-The teacher has been placed on administrative leave pending the outcome of the investigation.
+The teacher has been put on indefinite leave.

+"How many more times do people have to feel uncomfortable until change happens," said Stephens.

+"We have to work together, have those courageous conversations and provide support not only for the adults but most importantly for our children because it's not fair for our children to have to be comfortable with being uncomfortable," said Dr. Stephens.

 Read the full letter sent home to parents and guardians below: